Garm Hava: Plot

-Amidst these problems, Salim Mirza is investigated by the police on charges of espionage over his sending plans of their former property to his brother in Karachi, Pakistan.
+Amidst these problems, Salim Mirza is investigated by the police on charges of espionage over his sending of plans of their former property to his brother in Karachi, Pakistan.
 Although acquitted by the court, Mirza is shunned in public and faces a humiliating whisper campaign.
 Mirza's long aversion to leaving India finally breaks down and he decides in anger to leave for Pakistan.
-Sikander opposes the idea, arguing that they should not run away from India, but fight against the odds for the betterment of the whole nation, but Salim decides to leave anyway.
+Sikander opposes the idea, arguing that they should not run away from India, but fight against the odds for the betterment of the whole nation, but Salim is called a spy for Pakistan and decides to leave anyway.
 However, as the family is travelling towards the railway station, they encounter a large crowd of protesters marching against unemployment and discrimination, which Sikander had planned to join.
 Sikander's friends call out to him, and Salim encourages him to join the protesters.
 He instructs the carriage driver to take his wife back to their house, and the film ends as Salim Mirza himself joins the protest, ending his isolation from the new reality.

 Adaptation

 The film was an adaptation of Ismat Chughtai's story by noted Urdu poet and lyricist, Kaifi Azmi.
 While the original story centred on a station master, stuck in the throes of Partition, Kaifi Azmi brought in his own experiences as a union leader for the workers of a shoe manufacturing factory to the film.
-He not just changed the profession of the film’s protagonist, but also placed him right in the middle of film’s emotional cauldron, as he watches his livelihood (shoe manufacturing) and family disintegrating rapidly, immediately making the trauma of the Partition personal, compared to the original story, where the protagonist is a mere observer, watching his friends and family migrate.
-This fulfilled the main object of the film, to show the human consequences, not social and economic consequences of a large political decision, like the Partition of India, to which none of its suffers, the people, were party, as in the words of film director, M.S.
+He not only changed the profession of the film’s protagonist, but also placed him right in the middle of film’s emotional cauldron, as he watches his livelihood (shoe manufacturing) and family disintegrating rapidly, immediately making the trauma of the Partition personal, compared to the original story, where the protagonist is a mere observer, watching his friends and family migrate.
+This fulfilled the main object of the film, which was to show the human consequences of a large political decision, which none of the people were party to.
+In the words of film director, M.S.
 Sathyu, "What I really wanted to expose in Garm Hava was the games these politicians play...How many of us in India really wanted the partition.
 Look at the suffering it caused."

-The screenplay was written jointly by Kaifi Azmi, and Satyu’s wife, Shama Zaidi, with Kaifi Azmi, adding the dialogues to the film.
+The screenplay was written jointly by Kaifi Azmi, and Sathyu’s wife, Shama Zaidi, with Kaifi Azmi adding dialogue to the film.

 The movie ends with a poem/shairi by Kaifi Azmi: